501c3 Essential Tips

 Think Long Term

 Hopefully your nonprofit will continue to operate successfully for your lifetime and beyond.
 When starting a nonprofit, keep this long-range vision in mind.
 There is wisdom in establishing a solid foundation in the beginning rather than haphazardly throwing your organization together.
 Consider taking six months to a year in the beginning to establish stable fund raising, great programs, and good practices.
 For example, use the first year to fund raise and raise awareness of your nonprofit so that you can fund your budget.
-Then with stable funding you can begin paying salaries, office expenses, and fund programs with less stress.
+It may take you that long to get IRS 501c3 Status Then with stable funding you can begin paying salaries, office expenses, and fund programs with less stress.
 Once your programs start, it will be more difficult to focus 100% of your efforts on fundraising.